Welcome to the Hummingbirds Class!

-The Hummingbirds have all built great friendships in their new class and have had a fantastic half term!
+The Hummingbirds have been exploring the different creatures and monsters and have had a fantastic half term!
 They have worked really hard this half term and are all making great progress in their learning.

-This term our topic has been ‘On the Move’, which has been great for our eager learners in the Hummingbirds class!
-In English our stories have been Bubble Trouble and Balance and Motion.
+This term our topic has been all around hairy, scary beasts, which has been great for our eager learners in the Hummingbirds class!
+In English our stories have been the ‘Monstersaurus’ and ‘We’re going on a bear hunt’.
 We have loved reading and exploring these stories together.
-We have looked at exploring how we can create bubbles and how we can allow them to travel across different surfaces.
-We have loved exploring balance and motion within the classroom and have been choosing our own objects to experiment with.
+We have looked at how we can have fun with our monster friends and have loved exploring all the features through our sensory exploration.
+We especially loved mixing up our strange creations to make our own monsters.
+We have loved exploring the bear hunt within the outdoor environment and exploring the squelchy mud.
 We have been working hard to practice our fine motor skills to trace and write our names.
-In Maths we are focussing on our small group work activities focussing on a range of areas including building, sorting and recognising shapes and patterns.
+In Maths we are focusing on our small group work activities focussing on a range of areas including building, sorting and recognising shapes and patterns.

-In our Food Discovery sessions, we have been looking at mashing and using different objects to do this with.
-We have been learning about how we can safely use different equipment in the cookery room and have used this knowledge to make our own no bake banana bites which were delicious!
+In our Food Discovery sessions, we have been looking at pouring.
+We have been learning about how we can pour ourselves a drink and especially loved making our own shop to buy milkshakes and hot chocolates.
 In Music we have been learning all about the pace of different types of music and using instruments to create new sounds.
-The Hummingbirds have been practicing their ball skills in PE, finding new ways to dribble, balance and catch a ball.
+The Hummingbirds have been practicing their movement skills in PE, taking turns and cheering one another on.

-In Understanding of the World, we have been learning all about the weather.
-We have been exploring a range of weather symbols and recognising how the weather changes each day.
+In Understanding of the world, we have been learning all about different weather conditions.
+We have been exploring a range of clothes that we need in different weather and seasons.
 We have been learning to navigate around the iPad and choose our own games to explore.
-We have been exploring new friendships and looking at who is important to us.
-The Hummingbirds have loved sharing stories about their families and friends.
-We have been learning to play and share with one another and have built positive relationships with our new friends and staff.
+We have been exploring Chinese New Year in our I wonder sessions and looking at how this is celebrated.
+The hummingbirds have loved exploring the different dressing up and role play area.
+We have been learning to play and share with one another and have built positive relationships with our friends and staff.

-In Creative Development, we have been using our topic of on the move to explore new ways of creating our art.
-We have been creative in the art room using our favourite vehicles to paint and create tracks.
-The Hummingbirds love messy play and have got stuck into all aspects of this!
-We have enjoyed our Time for Me sessions especially sharing our emotions and choosing activities which make us happy.
+In Creative Development, we have been using our topic of ‘Hairy Scary Beasts’ to explore new ways of creating our art.
+We have got very creative in the art room making our own crazy monsters and spiders webs.
+The Hummingbirds love messy play and have got stuck into all aspects of this.
+We have enjoyed our time for me sessions especially learning about our personal care and brushing our teeth.

-Our favourite spaces this half term have been the Library and Soft Play.
-In the Library we have loved exploring different stories and practicing our independent reading.
-In Soft Play we have been building our confidence and play skills with our new friends.
+Our favourite spaces this half term have been the library and soft play.
+In the library we have loved exploring different stories and practicing our independent reading.
+In soft play we have been building our confidence and play skills with our friends.